 If I've been injured at my neighbor's home, can I sue their Homeowner's Insurance?

 A standard homeowner insurance policy offers many different kinds of coverage that protect the home itself, but it also protects homeowners and members of the household from personal injury lawsuits for certain acts of negligence that occur on the premises.
-Most homeowner policies provide a minimum of $100,000 of liability protection, but some people will choose to increase that amount, especially if there is a potentially hazardous construction on the property, such as a swimming pool or tennis court.
+Most homeowner policies provide a minimum of $100,000 of liability protection, but some people will choose to increase that amount, especially if there is something potentially hazardous on the property like a swimming pool or tennis court.

 You Only Pay Legal Fees if We Win a Settlement

 Neufeld, Kleinberg & Pinkiert, PA handles a variety of personal-injury cases.
 We understand that you are concerned about getting healthy, getting back to work, paying your bills and of course, being fully compensated for your loss.
 Contact us to start the path to wholeness from your injury today.Contact us for a free consultation